-It is also critically important to recognize that, when employees indicate the intention to leave, they generally do - this means that attrition can be predicted through survey measurement, which gives employers an important "window of opportunity" to foresee and address talent loss within specific departments so as to change the environment that is causing employees to leave.
-Research has indicated that the biggest gaps between those who intend to stay and those who intend to leave can be best summarized as (1) the opportunity for employees to use their skills effectively and (2) differing perceptions of the leadership ability of senior management.
-In conjunction with these key differences, projections have shown that improvements in the areas directly related to turnover can lead to a potential 5% decrease in actual turnover, which has real financial benefits for the organization.
+There is evidence that the biggest gaps between those who intend to stay and those who intend to leave can be best summarized as (1) the opportunity for employees to use their skills effectively and (2) differing perceptions of the leadership ability of senior management.
+In conjunction with these key differences, projections have shown that improvements in the areas directly related to turnover can lead to a potential 5% decrease in actual turnover, which has real financial benefits for any organization.

-Did you realize that employees change jobs more for career options and training opportunities than they do for money and benefits?
-In fact, seeking opportunities for the long term rather than just the current job has much more influence over job change than monetary compensation - it is evident that money is a satisfier, but not a driver, of employee loyalty.
+Did you realize that employees change jobs much more often for better career options and training opportunities than they do for more money and better benefits?
+In fact, seeking opportunities for the long term rather than just the current job has much more influence over job change than monetary compensation - this is further evidence that money is a satisfier, but not a driver, of employee loyalty.
 Similarly, it is not salary that makes a committed employee.
 Compensation packages, while important, have become secondary to the employees' desire to be challenged, to contribute, to be recognized and to know how they will fit into the organization.

 However, this is not to claim that pay and benefits are unimportant.
 There are strong correlations between compensation, benefits plans and employee commitment.
 It should not be surprising, though, that the compensation plans with the strongest link to employee commitment are those that give employees a stake in the future success of the organization.
-Compensation plans in general help drive commitment when employees understand the program and believe it to be fair.
-It is also worth noting that the way an organization distributes money indicates what management really wants including sending a message to employees as to whether the company truly pays for performance.
+Compensation plans in general and bonus plans in particular help drive commitment to the organization when employees both understand the program and believe it to be fair.
+It is also worth noting that the way an organization distributes money indicates what management really wants and believes, including sending a message to employees as to whether the company truly pays for performance.